-Identify Housing & Residence Life s Human Capital by the Number of Personnel as of 10/30/2018
+Identify Housing & Residence Life 's Human Capital by the Number of Personnel as of 5/3/2020

-Encoultry and allow an analysis are activities

 Faculty and other academic appointees:

 Residents/Fellows:

-Staff (full-time): 10
+Staff (full-time): 9

 Staff (part-time, excluding students):

 Student Staff: 65

 Volunteers:

 Guests:

 Other:

 People are critical to the operations of any organization.
 Choosing the right people for an organization's staff is vitally important, and this is especially true in a crisis situation.
 Leaders are needed to set priorities and keep focus.
 During a continuity event, emergency employees and other special categories of employees will be activated to perform assigned response duties.
 One of these categories is continuity personnel, commonly referred to as Emergency Relocation Group (ERG) members.